 By using a comprehensive performance management platform HR departments have an overview of the entire organization, allowing HR leaders to clearly identify the innovative employees within the company and help the business transfer this know-how across different departments.
 And companies that have successfully moved all functions to digital applications are more likely to attract and retain digital talents.

 Visible – and consistent – core company values

 One of the core foundations of effective talent management lies in the company’s clarity of vision and how it articulates its core values.
-Top talent is attracted to a work environment in which the company’s mission is rooted in shared values which reflect a sense of purpose beyond satisfying shareholders.
+Top talent is attracted to a work environment in which the company’s mission is rooted in shared values that reflect a sense of purpose beyond satisfying shareholders.